jnozzi/cocoadev.com/markdown/OpenGLTextureMapping.md

 I'm compiling in Xcode 2.4

-I get 2 warning and both say "General/MyOpenGLView may not respond to loadBitmap- intoIndex" so the Bitmap I put in never gets to the drawing and I get nothing but white on my shape.
+I get 2 warning and both say "MyOpenGLView may not respond to loadBitmap- intoIndex" so the Bitmap I put in never gets to the drawing and I get nothing but white on my shape.
 Any suggestions?

 ----